jasonjiajs/manager_and_board_characteristics_code/README.md

 - Categorical variables are aggregated by taking shares of counts across directors for each (Year x Company ID) pair.
 For example, the % of male and female directors in a particular (year, company).
   - Variables:
     - 'Director Experience - Gender'
+      - Male
     - 'Director Experience - Nationality Mix'
+      - American
+      - Canadian
+      - British
+      - European (excludes British, includes Swiss))
+      - Asian
 - CEO and CFO-specific variables.
 In a few cases, there are 2 CEOs or 2 CFOs in one (company, year).
 For now, we choose the first one that appears in the table.
   - Compensation Ratios Variables:
     - 'CEO - Ratios - Bonus/ (Bonus&Salary)'
     - 'CEO - Ratios - Equity Linked/ Total'
     - 'CEO - Ratios - Performance/ Total'
-    - 'CEO - Ratios - %Change from Last Period'
     - 'CEO - Ratios - Wealth Delta'
     - 'CFO - Ratios - Bonus/ (Bonus&Salary)'
     - 'CFO - Ratios - Equity Linked/ Total'
     - 'CFO - Ratios - Performance/ Total'
-    - 'CFO - Ratios - %Change from Last Period'
     - 'CFO - Ratios - Wealth Delta'
   - Education Variables:
     - 'CEO - Highest Ranked Degree - Institution Name' (Degrees are 'ranked' in the order: PhD > MBA > Masters > Bachelors.
 The highest ranked degree here is the degree in the highest rank.
 If there are multiple degrees in the highest rank, the first row is chosen.)
     - 'CEO - Highest Ranked Degree - InstitutionID*'